Boats must be delivered via another port (ask for details)

 Kefalonia offers a chance to relax on its lovely beaches

-Kefalonia offers the chance to totally relax on its many lovely beaches, making the island a well-loved tourist destination.
+Kefalonia offers the chance to totally relax on its many lovely beaches, making the Mediterranean island a well-loved tourist destination.
 Notably, the most spectacular beach is Myrtos, located in the north-west.
 Kefalonia´s is a beautiful and natural island.
 An impressive, forest-covered mountain called Ainos enhances the landscape.
 There are several other smaller mountains, and the slopes provide a perfect environment for the island´s vineyards.
 The locals produce both red and white Robola wine, which is well-known in Europe.
 Melissani is the name of the famous cave-lake, located to the east of the island.

 Kefalonia (also known as Cephalonia) is an island in the Ionian Sea.
-It is the largest island in the Ionian group.
+It is the largest Mediterranean island in the Ionian group.
 Approximately 36,500 people live on Kefalonia, and many tourists visit in the summer months.

 Kefalonia boasts the highest mountain in the Ionian islands group.
 Mount Ainos has an altitude of 1628 metres.
 Argostoli is the principal town on the island and also the capital.
 The island of Zakynthos is just eight miles south by boat, and Lefkas is six miles north.
 A narrow sea-channel separates Kefalonia from Ithaca to the east.